 About Curtis Jirsa, Co-Founder

-Curtis left his career as a professor of medieval literature after finding himself drawn more to gardens and forests than desks and lecture halls.
+Curtis quit his career as a professor of medieval literature after finding himself drawn more to gardens and forests than desks and lecture halls.
 He left Virginia to join Kathryn in Maine and started pursuing organic farming, herbalism, and Qigong in earnest.
-He currently studies traditional Western herbalism at the Chestnut School of Herbal Medicine, and has been fortunate to spend a little time in the company of herbal teachers such as Joe Hollis of Mountain Gardens.
+He currently studies traditional Western herbalism at the Chestnut School of Herbal Medicine, and has been fortunate to spend time in the company of herbal teachers such as Deb Soule of Avena Botanicals and Joe Hollis of Mountain Gardens.
+He is also a graduate of the Resilience Hub’s Permaculture Design Course.
 Curtis still draws upon his roots as a medievalist when combing through old texts in hopes of gleaning some insights into the history of plant medicine.
 (See the blog for more on this subject.)

 Curtis has also pursued martial arts since childhood, though he developed a much deeper connection to the practice once he took up Taiji (T’ai Chi) in his 20s.
 After learning short forms in the Yang and Wudang traditions, curiosity about the subtle energies at play in Taiji shifted his focus to Qigong and classical Chinese medicine.
 Curtis has spent the past five years studying with Master Lisa O’Shea, a student of Dr. Yang, Jwing-ming, at the Qi Gong Institute of Rochester.
 In 2017 he also began training in a different Qigong healing modality, Pangu Shengong, with Paul Fraser in Asheville, NC.